Steps to Certification

 Step 2: Select your Certification Pathway

-Select your initial basic certification.
-Choose one: 10 & Under, 11 to 17, Performance or Adult Development.
+Select your initial Level 1 certification.
+Choose one: 10 & Under, 11 to 17, Performance, Adult Development or Senior Development.

-To be eligible to take the PTR Certification tests, members are recommended to attend the PTR Basic Certification Workshop (10 & Under, 11 to 17, Performance or Adult Development).
+To be eligible to take the PTR Certification tests, members are recommended to attend the PTR Level 1 Certification Workshop (10 & Under, 11 to 17, Performance, Adult Development or Senior Development).
 At the completion of the workshop, certification testing will be administered.

 Workshops are held frequently throughout the US and around the world.
 Consult our Workshop Schedules for locations near you.
 PTR workshops are added on a weekly basis, and if you have a site that has four or more people interested in getting certified, we will schedule a workshop at your facility.
-To host a PTR workshop, please contact Steve Keller at 843-785-7244 or email email@example.com.
+To host a PTR workshop, please contact Brian Parkkonen at 843-785-7244 or email email@example.com.

 Upon receipt of your application, membership fees and workshop registration PTR will send you information via email link to access study materials for the workshop and certification testing.
 Please thoroughly review the materials several times prior to attending the certification workshop.